Ryan Reynolds Debuts Official "Deadpool" Suit

 Or listen to it right here:

-Or read it right here….
+Or just listen to it right here:

 Or listen to it right here!